A printable PDF can be found at the end of this article.

 - deadlines for notifying host group of how many will be in attendance if requested, including pre-registration fees if required; and

-- contact information for the chairman or registrar if any requests such as program participation is included.
+- chairman or registrar contact information if any requests such as program participation is included.

 If a community outreach or program theme is planned, notices in local news media might be appealing to visitors.
-Be bold in inviting those outside of LWML and/or the church.
+Be bold in inviting women outside of LWML and/or the church.

 Remember that the best way to draw women to your event is to personally invite them, one-on-one.
-Offering to pick them up in your car or setting up a carpool ensures that no one will need to enter the event alone.
+Offering to pick them up in your car or setting up a carpool ensures that no one will need to participate in the event alone.

 The agenda for a zone presiding officer needs to be streamlined, but still provide all the components to conduct business in an orderly fashion.
 Outlined below are two different agendas that can be adapted for use.